processone/eturnal/doc/CONTAINER-BUILD.md

     docker buildx build --load -t myname/eturnal:mytag .

-No need to set `--build-arg METHOD='build'` and `--build-arg SOURCE='local'` in the example above as those are the default values.
+No need to set `--build-arg METHOD='build'` and `--build-arg SOURCE='local'` in the example above as those are the default values (see diagram above).

 Instead, if the source files should be downloaded from github and a specific version should be built (`VERSION=master` is default), the build command would